OSDeploy/GitBook/osconfig/sccm/upgrade-task-sequence.md

 # Upgrade Task Sequence

-Adding OSConfig to an Upgrade Task Sequence is done in three steps
+Adding OSConfig to an Upgrade Task Sequence is done in three steps.
+In Post-Processing, immediately after the Upgrade the Operating System, create a New Group.

 ---